mmacy/panel-rpglib/README.md

 Arbrynnica is a Python-based turn-based RPG engine designed to replicate the gameplay style of classic RPGs like Bard's Tale and the Gold Box series while faithfully implementing the rules from the D&D Basic Set Rulebook.
 This engine provides a flexible and modular package for developers to create their own RPGs, whether GUI- or text-based.
 It is designed for ease of customization and extension, allowing developers to build on a solid foundation.

 > [!WARNING]
-> Nearly all the code and documentation in this repo (including this README, but not this note) has likely been or will be created by an LLM guided with the ["panel of experts" prompting strategy](https://sourcery.ai/blog/panel-of-experts/).
+> Nearly all the code and documentation in this repo (including this README, but not this note) has been or will be created by an LLM guided with the ["panel of experts" prompting strategy](https://sourcery.ai/blog/panel-of-experts/).
 Take it with an LLM-sized grain of salt and caveat emptor and all that. 🙂 *—Marsh*

 ## About the project

-Arbrynnica is an experimental project to explore how far and how high the quality of a library can be developed with all planning, documentation, and code created by a Large Language Model (LLM) with guidance from a "panel of experts" prompting strategy.
+Arbrynnica is an experimental project to explore how far one might get with a project in which all planning, documentation, and code is created by a Large Language Model (LLM) with guidance from a "panel of experts" prompting strategy.
 This project aims to demonstrate the potential and limitations of LLM-driven development.

-"Arbrynnica" is a combination of the code names of the three fictitious "experts" in the LLM's panel of experts: Art, Brynn, and Celica.
+> *"Arbrynnica" is a combination of the code names of the three fictitious "experts" in the LLM's panel of experts: Art, Brynn, and Celica.*

 ## Features